 Skip to main content

 It’s generally acknowledged that skiing and snowboarding can be dangerous sports.
 Heck, any sport where you hurtle down the mountain propelled by gravity will have the potential for injury; that’s why we always recommend wearing a helmet.
-We’re not trying to put you off on your ski holiday here, but it’s always good to be aware of the potential risk of the sport.
+We’re not trying to put you off on your ski holiday here, but it’s always good to be aware of the potential risks of the sport.

-Crashes are an unavoidable reality of learning the sport, and even experienced skiers and snowboarders will fall over as they push their abilities on new slopes.
+Crashes are an unavoidable reality of learning to ski or snowboard, and even experienced skiers and snowboarders will fall as they push their abilities on new slopes.
 What is avoidable, though, is crashing into other hill users or having them crash into you.
-The worst accidents I’ve seen on the slopes have been caused by someone riding completely out of control — usually because they’ve put themselves on a higher level of ski run than they were ready for.
-To try to keep everyone safe on the mountain, the FIS – Fédération Internationale de Ski — has put together a set of skiing instructions that every mountain user should follow.
+The worst accidents I’ve seen on the slopes have been caused by someone riding completely out of control, usually because they’ve put themselves on a higher level of ski run than they were ready for.

 Skiing Snowboarding Lake Louise Ski Resort Canada